JSBSim-Team/jsbsim/joss_paper/paper.md

 While electro-mechanical flight *trainers* (such as Link’s Blue Box) have been around for almost 100 years, flight simulation codebases have been around since the mid-70s, beginning with Bruce Artwick’s first foray into computer-based flight simulation, as part of his engineering thesis - fifty years ago!
 Some of the earliest codebases were written in Fortran and evolved over the years into very capable and trusted tools.
 However, over the years, additions to those codebases by various contributors resulted in code that was less cohesive, brittle, and hard to read.

 The C++ programming language emerged in the mid-1980’s and began to see widespread use due in part to its support for object-oriented design concepts.
 In the mid-1990’s after having worked for ten years on flight simulation tasks involving older, hard to read and use legacy code, the original JSBSim developer thought, “there’s got to be a better way,” and began experimenting with flight simulation code in C++, which seemed to be a very well-suited language for flight simulation.

 Almost 30 years later, and with the participation of many contributors and collaborators, JSBSim is a great example of what the Open Source paradigm can achieve.

 # Development and Design Choices

 JSBSim was designed from the ground up with several features in mind.
 One was to make the codebase easily comprehensible and expandable, and another was to completely separate the characteristics of a specific vehicle from a completely generic codebase.
 This was done in part to keep possibly proprietary information out of the codebase [@Berndt:2004:JSBSim].

 In a nutshell, the flow of the code can be illustrated as follows:

 [diagram or explanation of the architecture of the code and how it is instantiated]

 JSBSim is data-driven, with all specific model characteristics contained in data files, therefore there is no need to recompile the code to model a different vehicle, or changes to the vehicle characteristics.

 This is a key design feature of JSBSim, which allows users to define an entire FDM model using XML files—unlike, for example, [LaRCSim](https://ntrs.nasa.gov/citations/19950023906), a similar generic flight simulation library developed by NASA, where modifying aircraft parameters required writing and re-compiling C code.

+Furthermore, JSBSim's low computational footprint allows it to run on virtually any personal computer.
+The reliance on XML for configuration and CSV for output enables a lightweight development workflow.
+Users can create and refine complex FDMs using any basic text editor and process simulation results with ubiquitous tools such as Microsoft Excel or Gnuplot.
+This approach eliminates the need for specialized development environments.

 ## JSBSim FDM Definition